 In 2021, the military budget of Bangladesh accounted for 1.3% of GDP, amounting to US$4.3 billion.

-Bangladesh stopped buying spot price LNG temporarily in July 2022 due to a steep price hike in the global market.
+In July 2022, Bangladesh temporarily stopped buying spot price LNG due to a steep price hike in the global market.

-According to the 2022 census, Hindus form 7.95% of the total population of Bangladesh.
+According to the 2022 census, Hindus constitute 7.95% of the total population of Bangladesh.

 Bangladesh achieved 100% electrification by 2022.

-Bangladesh increased electricity production to 25.5 gigawatts in 2022.
+In 2022, Bangladesh increased electricity production to 25.5 gigawatts.

 In 2022, Bangladesh was ranked 96th among 163 countries in the Global Peace Index.

-In 2022, roughly 60% of the population in Bangladesh had access to drinking water.
+In 2022, roughly 60% of the population of Bangladesh had access to drinking water.

-The Bangladesh women's national football team won the SAFF Women's Championship in 2022.
+In 2022, the Bangladesh women's national football team won the SAFF Women's Championship.

-Bangladesh restarted buying spot price LNG once again in February 2023 as prices eased.
+In February 2023, Bangladesh restarted buying spot price LNG as prices eased.

 According to the 2023 Global Slavery Index, an estimated 1.2 million people were enslaved in Bangladesh as of 2021, which is among the highest in the world.

-As of 2023, the large service sector accounts for about 51.5% of total GDP in Bangladesh, followed by the industrial sector (34.6%), while the agriculture sector makes up only 11% of total GDP.
+As of 2023, the large service sector accounts for about 51.5% of total GDP in Bangladesh.

-In 2023, the widely criticized Digital Security Act was repealed and replaced by the Cyber Security Act.
+In 2023, the widely criticised Digital Security Act was repealed and replaced by the Cyber Security Act.

-Following a student-led mass uprising against the authoritarian government, Hasina was forced to resign and flee to India on 5 August 2024.
+In August 2024, following a student-led mass uprising, Hasina was forced to resign and flee to India on 5 August 2024.
 An interim government was formed on 8 August 2024, with Nobel laureate Muhammad Yunus as the Chief Adviser.

-At the end of November 2024, Bangladesh's telecommunications industry had 188.78 million cellphone subscribers.
+At the end of November 2024, the telecommunications industry in Bangladesh reported 188.78 million cellphone subscribers.

-In 2024, Bangladesh was ranked 84th out of the 127 countries listed in the Global Hunger Index.
+Bangladesh was ranked 84th out of the 127 countries listed in the 2024 Global Hunger Index.

-In 2024, the Bangladesh national under-19 cricket team also won the U-19 Asia cup consecutively.
+In 2024, the Bangladesh national under-19 cricket team won the U-19 Asia cup consecutively.

 In 2024, the Bangladesh women's national football team won the SAFF Women's Championship consecutively.